-There are several reasons you might need to change your business model over the years.
+You might need to change your business model for several reasons.
 Here are some of the most frequently seen causes of business model changes:

 - Your current business model is unclear to your target audience.
-If customers don’t understand your product or service, they are unlikely to buy into it.
+Customers who don’t understand your product or service will unlikely buy into it.

-- The current market was not well researched, and it isn’t large enough to support your business (as was the case with Facebook.)
+- The current market was poorly researched and isn’t large enough to support your business (as with Facebook.)

 - Your product doesn’t provide enough value and must be rethought.